h2oai/qcon2015/02-ham-or-spam/README.md

  - [SMS dataset](../data/smsData.txt)

-## Goal
- - use Spark API
- - use Sparkling Water API
- - be familiar with Spark shell

 ## Machine Learning Workflow

 **Goal**: For a given text message, identify if it is spam or not.